tristanharrower/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure is the use of putting functions inside of other functions and how inner functions can reference elements of the outer functions.
 2. Study the following code, then answer the questions below.

 ```js